iboates/android_location_converter/README.md

 # android_location_converter
 Converts the data file you get from Google Takeout to ESRI shapefile or GeoJSON.

 When you download your personal data from Google Takeout, it comes in an Android proprietary format based on JSON.
 This probably makes sense on Android/Google's end, but for us spatial data nerds, it's not so nice.
-This script will take a Location History data file from Google Takeout and spit it back out as an ESRI Shapefile or GeoJSON.
-I would like to add functionality for other formats (KML would be nice) but this has proven more difficult than anticipated.
-For now enjoy them as shp or geojson, which are fairly universal.
+This script will take a Location History data file from Google Takeout and spit it back out as an ESRI Shapefile, GeoJSON or (non-attributed) KML.
+KML is a pain to get attributes into so for now it may be best to convert to shp or geojson and then convert to KML from there with QGIS or something.

 How to use it: